rcl-ssl/docs/certbot/windows-service.md

 sc.exe delete CertificateBotWindows
 ```

+# Updating the Service

+If you need to update the service to include other certificates, follow these steps:

+- Stop the service and delete it
+- Change the ``appsettings.json`` file to include additional certificates
+- Re-create the service and start it

+# Reset the Service

+If you need to reset the service because of a error or corrupted certificate renewal, follow these steps :

+- Stop the service and delete it
+- Delete all certificates and their folders in the directory in which certificates are saved
+- Re-create the service and start it

 # Installing Certificates in Web Servers

-RCL SSL CertificateBot will automatically save renewed SSL/TLS certificate files to a folder in the server.
+RCL SSL CertificateBot will automatically save renewed SSL/TLS certificate files to a folder in the hosting machine.
 You should then configure the web server to use these files to implement SSL/TLS in your website.

 ## Certificate Files